ArnabPushilal/cs231n-/README.md

 https://cs231n.github.io/

-**Gradient Computation for the SoftMax Classifier with cross entory loss** https://madalinabuzau.github.io/2016/11/29/gradient-descent-on-a-softmax-cross-entropy-cost-function.html - This was not available or not explicty mentioned in the course lectures hence I had to dig this out , as I was just starting out.
+**Gradient Computation for the Linear Classifier with a Soft Max cross entory loss** https://madalinabuzau.github.io/2016/11/29/gradient-descent-on-a-softmax-cross-entropy-cost-function.html - This was not available or not explicty mentioned in the course lectures hence I had to dig this out , as I was just starting out.
 This gave me an intuition of computing Gradients for other loss functions as well.